muratk5n/thirdwave/en/README.md

 ---

 BTW "described statistically as a random process" was done to compute faster (they surely know the process isn't random).
-Because for fluid dynamics we have the equations that describe the whole process..
-To simulate turbulance, need fine detail, and that becomes computationally costly, in some cases impossible to compute.
+For fluid dynamics we have the equations that describe the whole process..
+But while simulating turbulance, need fine detail, and that becomes computationally costly, in some cases nearly intractable.

 What these guys did was finding patterns within turbulence so it could be computed efficiently.
 Every model is a summary, a shortcut, they